 Part 4: Quit the Music App

-In most of the cases, the reason for the iPhone plays music on its own is the Music app on the device.
+In most cases, the reason the iPhone plays music on its own is the Music app on the device.
 It doesn’t matter if you are using any third-party app or Apple’s native music app, it can keep running in the background.
 Therefore, you would have to close the app manually to make sure it won’t keep playing by itself.

 Step 1.
 Just go to the Music app on your device and tap on the pause (||) icon to stop playing music.
 Now, tap on the back button or the Home to close the app.